Skip to content

 Enabled by default.

-This ensures the timeliness of notifications while significantly reducing alert noise and avoiding the risk of timeout due to processing too many alerts.
+This ensures the timeliness of notifications while significantly reducing alert noise and avoiding timeout risks caused by processing too many alerts.

 Note

-Alert Levels
+Alert Level

 • Each execution of a detection task counts as 1 detection.
-For example, if detection frequency = 5 minutes, then 1 detection = 5 minutes.
+For example, if Detection Frequency = 5 minutes, then 1 detection = 5 minutes;

 Level Description

-❗️ Recovery alert events are not subject to alert silence restrictions.
+❗️ Recovery alert events are not subject to Alert Silence restrictions.
 If the number of detections for recovery alert events is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.

 Data Gap

-3. Custom fill the detection interval value, trigger data gap event, trigger emergency event, trigger important event, trigger warning event, and trigger recovery event.
-For this type of configuration strategy, it is recommended to set the custom data gap time >= detection interval time interval.
-If the configured time <= detection interval time interval, there may be cases where both data gap and abnormal conditions are met.
-In this case, only the data gap processing result will be applied.
+3. Custom fill the detection interval value, trigger data gap event, trigger critical event, trigger important event, trigger warning event, and trigger recovery event; For this type of configuration strategy, the recommended custom data gap time configuration is >= detection interval time span.
+If the configured time <= detection interval time span, situations where both data gap and abnormal conditions are met may occur.
+In such cases, only the data gap processing result will be applied.

 Information Generation